smccau/minimal-mistakes/_pages/research.md

     alt: "placeholder image 5"
     title: "Thalictrum fendleri (wind pollinated male)"

+gallery3:
+  - url: /assets/images/lbjs.jpg
+    image_path: /assets/images/lbjs.jpg
+    alt: "placeholder image 6"
+    title: "Little brown jobs"
+  - url: /assets/images/asters.jpg
+    image_path: /assets/images/asters.jpg
+    alt: "placeholder image 7"
+    title: "Damned (mostly) yellow composites"

 header:
   overlay_image: /assets/images/yellow-orange.jpg
 ---

 On this page you will find a rather broad overview of my research interests -- just enough to get your feet wet and get a feel for what I think about every day when it comes to plants.
 On the left is a collection of links to a more in-depth discussion of my research interests (_under construction electronically and mentally_).

+**TL;DR for below:**
+Meadow-rues are an ideal clade to study how plants evolve when they move to new areas.
+Meadow-rues show variation in biogeography and sexual traits -- both of which may correlate with the other.
+While biogeography and sexual trait evolution can inform each other, they may also interact to influence diversification.
+{: .notice--danger}

 ## Study System